Watch Our FREE Training

 The Maximum Allowable Offer (MAO) formula can keep you in check to ensure you are always making the right decision.
 This formula should help anyone proceed with confidence, whether they are house flipping, wholesaling, BRRRR, or buying a rental property.

-You make your money when you buy - this formula will ensure you buy right and you buy smart.
+Remember, you make your money when you buy; this formula will ensure you buy right and you buy smart.
 Good luck!

 *Disclosure: Real Estate Skills is not a law firm, and the information contained here does not constitute legal advice.
 You should consult with an attorney before making any legal conclusions.
 The information presented here is educational in nature.
 All investments involve risks, and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
 Investors are responsible for any investment decision they make.
 Such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs.